 The seller "delivers" the cargo by handing it over to the carrier they have arranged.
 At this point, the risk passes to the buyer.

-CIP (Carriage and Insurance Paid to) is subject to the same conditions as CPT.
-In addition, the seller is required to provide comprehensive insurance coverage (Institute Cargo Clause A).
+CIP (Carriage and Insurance Paid To) is subject to the same conditions as CPT.
+Additionally, the seller must provide comprehensive insurance coverage (Institute Cargo Clause A).

 DAP (Delivered at Place)

 Under DAP, the transfer of costs and risks occurs at the time of delivery.
-The goods are considered "delivered" once they are made available by the seller at the agreed location, ready for unloading on the seller’s means of transport.
-From this moment, all costs and risks are transferred to the buyer.
+Goods are considered "delivered" once the seller makes them available at the agreed-upon location, ready for unloading from the seller’s means of transport.
+From this point forward, the buyer is responsible for all costs and risks.

 DPU (Delivered at Place Unloaded)